 Scientists who study genetically engineered crops are scorned if their research doesn’t promote GMOs in a positive light.
 The leading scientific journal Science Direct recently published a study showing significant conflict of interest in so-called “research” done on the health risks and nutritional assessment of genetically modified products.

-And yet without any studies, the U.S. Food and Drug Administration (FDA), the Department of Agriculture (USDA), and the Environmental Protection Agency (EPA) have all determined that genetically modified food is “the same as, or substantially equivalent to, substances commonly found in food.”
+Yet despite the lack of human studies, the U.S. Food and Drug Administration (FDA), the Department of Agriculture (USDA), and the Environmental Protection Agency (EPA) have all determined that genetically modified food is “the same as, or substantially equivalent to, substances commonly found in food.”

 Which means GMO foods are not required to undergo specific safety tests prior to entering the market.
 If the makers of the GM foods claim that they are safe, the FDA has no further questions.